BEE APPROVED, VEGAN, ORGANIC AND GLUTEN FREE ALTERNATIVE TO HONEY

 Bee Approved is certified Organic

 The term “organic” refers to the way agricultural products are grown and processed and this can have a major impact on your mental and emotional well-being, as well as on the environment.
 People with allergies to foods, chemicals, or preservatives often find their symptoms lessen, or even disappear, when they eat organic foods.

 Organic foods are often more nutritionally beneficial, contain fewer pesticides, are GMO free and are better for the environment.
 Genetically engineered foods are plants whose DNA has been changed in ways that cannot occur naturally and this is most commonly carried out to produce resistance to pesticides, insecticides, or to increase crop yields.

 Bee Approved is Gluten Free

 Gluten is the protein component genetically found in wheat, rye and barley and Modern diets have become increasingly dependent on it.
 Gluten sensitivity may result in bloating, pain and stomach cramps and a gluten-free diet, of which alternatives to honey, like Bee Approved can be beneficial.
 It is important to note this intolerance is different from coeliac disease – an auto-immune condition caused by a reaction to gluten, which must be avoided for life.

 Gluten-free diets should be full of whole foods and rich in nutrients.
-The wide range of gluten-free products now available, may not be as high in fibre, iron, folic acid and B vitamins as their mainstream counterparts so, if you have any concerns about your nutritional intake you should speak to your GP.
+However, the wide range of gluten-free products now available, may not be as high in fibre, iron, folic acid and B vitamins as their mainstream counterparts so, if you have any concerns about your nutritional intake you should speak to your GP.